music-markdown/almost-in-time/Someone to Lava.md

 c1:     C
 l1: and I'm here with you

 c1:   F                             C
-l1: I wish that the earth, sea, & the sky up above-a
+l1: I wish that the earth, sea, and sky up above-a

 c1:      F       G7         C
 l1: Will send me someone to lava